camptocamp/shared_config_manager/README.md

 * `branch`: the GIT branch to use (defaults to `master`)
 * `sub_dir`: if only a sub_directory of the repository needs to be copied (defaults to the root of the repository)
+* `sparse`: if true (the default) and `sub_dir` is defined, will use a sparse clone.
+Disable that if you have multiple sources using the same repository (will avoid cloning it for each sources).

 #### Rsync source configuration parameters